effofxprime/Block-Buster-Analyzer/README.md

 - Supports both Unix sockets and TCP endpoints
 - Generates a JSON report with the results
 - Provides progress updates during execution, including estimated time left and total duration
-- Uses multithreading to improve performance for large block ranges
+- Uses asyncio for asynchronous operations to improve performance for large block ranges
 - Pretty console output with colors and table formatting
 - Plots various graphs of block size over time
+- Graceful shutdown on interrupt signals

 ## Dependencies